Rachnerd/angular2/README.md

 In PersonComponent, add the encapsulation attribute to the component decorator and set its value to ViewEncapsulation.None.

 Check the application.
-The header buttons should also be affected by PersonComponent's css.
+The header buttons should be affected by PersonComponent's css.
 ```